 He has held permanent or visiting posts in Manchester Business School, Queen Mary, University of London, the University of Essex, the National University of Ireland, ESCP etc. teaching and supervising across Doctoral, MBA, MSc and UG levels.
-He has also acted as evaluator or validator in several universities, as Track Chair in the European Academy of Management and the British Academy of Management and as Director of PG Programmes at the University of Essex.
+He has also acted as evaluator or validator in several universities, as Track Chair in the European Academy of Management and the British Academy of Management and as Director of Postgraduate Programmes at the University of Essex.

 He has studied in the Athens University of Economics and Business, the University of Antwerp and UMIST, and holds a PhD in International Business from Manchester Business School.

 - Scholarly focus: Philosophy of science (ontology and epistemology) applications in business and management research

 - Practical focus: Human resource management in the maritime sector

 Konstantinos is interested in research around the prevailing ontological assumptions and epistemological commitments that cut across a wide range of business and management themes.

 Konstantinos Poulis, Efthimios Poulis & Paul Jackson (2020), 'Agentic misfit: An empirical demonstration of non-matching human agency amid complexity', Organization Studies, in press [ABS4]

 Konstantinos Poulis & Minas Kastanakis (2020), 'On theorizing and methodological fetishism', European Management Journal, in press [ABS 2]

 Konstantinos Poulis (2020), ‘Punctuated epistemology in international marketing strategy: A Whiteheadian remedy’, Marketing Theory, in press [ABS3]